LaurentNevou/Q_Schrodinger1D_1band_nonregular/README.md

 # Q_Schrodinger1D_1band_nonregular
-1D Schrodinger solver with effective mass on non regular grid This code solves the time independent Schrodinger equation in 1D with effective mass, m(z) on a NON-REGULAR GRID.
+This code solves the time independent Schrodinger equation in 1D with effective mass, m(z) on a NON-REGULAR GRID.

 It uses 2 different algorithms that can be switched ON/OFF: